BvChung/prtls/README.md

 - Generates a tree structure of the current directory.
 - Includes both files and directories in the output.
-- Uses Unicode box-drawing characters for a clean, readable output.

 ## Usage